-RLM SLP Quantities subject to balancing neutrality charges 488,864,962 353,883,074 in MWh
+RLM SLP Quantities subject to balancing neutrality charges 494,990,852 323,667,105 in MWh

-6 Pay-out from the respective balancing neutrality charge accounts
+6 Distribution of surplus from the respective balancing neutrality charge accounts

 Any surpluses that remain after the deficits and the necessary liquidity buffers for the relevant balancing neutrality charge accounts have been taken into consideration are calculated after the final costs and revenues and the final annual pay-out key for the surplus period have been determined.
-According to the aforementioned explanations, the gas year 2022/2023 was not a surplus period.
-Consequently, there will be no pay-outs from the respective balancing neutrality charge accounts in the subsequent levy period 2023/2024.
+According to the explanations provided above, gas year 2024/2025 was not a surplus period for the SLP and RLM balancing neutrality charge accounts.
+Consequently, no distribution will be made in the subsequent levy period 2025/2026.